 For the intensive margin, Slaughter (2000) reports that MNE operations in low-wage locations have no detectable impact on relative home employment in U.S. industries.
 Similar to the U.S. evidence, Braconier and Ekholm (2000), Konings and Murphy (2006) and Marin (2004) find little or no evidence that operations of European MNEs in low-wage locations have an impact on home employment at the firm level.
 The latter papers estimate labor demand with independent regressions location by location.
-Using specifications similar to Konings and Murphy (2006), we show for our MNE data that adopting a labor-demand system for all global locations leads to considerably different estimates even without extensive-margin correction.
-Recent evidence on U.S. MNEs by Harrison and McMillan (2006) suggests that foreign employment substitutes for U.S. MNE employment in industries with no significant intra-firm trade, whereas foreign employment in low-income countries complements U.S. employment in industries with strong intra-firm trade, so that the net employment effect is small at the intensive margin.
-When an MNE relocates a production stage that is complementary at the intensive margin, however, job loss can still result at the extensive margin.
-Consistent with this idea, we find for distant overseas locations that the crosswage elasticities are not statistically significant at the intensive margin but significantly positive at the extensive margin.
+Using specifications similar to Konings and Murphy (2006), we show for our MNE data that adopting a labor-demand system for all global locations leads to considerably different estimates even without extensivemargin correction.
+Recent evidence on U.S. MNEs by Harrison and McMillan (2006) suggests that foreign employment substitutes for U.S. MNE employment in industries with no significant intra-firm trade, whereas foreign employment in low-income countries complements U.S. employment in industries with strong intra-firm trade, so that the net employment effect is small at the intensive margin.5 When an MNE relocates a production stage that is complementary at the intensive margin, however, job loss can still result at the extensive margin.
+Consistent with this idea, we find for distant overseas locations where sunk entry costs are relatively large that the cross-wage elasticities are not statistically significant at the intensive margin but significantly positive at the extensive margin.